Guard Your Brand with Marcy Sperry

 I met Marcy Sperry during the SAUPO (Symposium on Asia-US Partnership Opportunities) conference hosted by Dr. May Gao of Kennesaw State University on April 14th.

-Since meeting her it seemed like everything that could get in the way of meeting her did get in the way!
+Since meeting her it seemed like everything that could get in the way of meeting with her again can, and did get in the way!
 Luckily, the stars aligned and we were finally going to have breakfast together to discuss her work as a Trademark and Intellectual Property Attorney.

 I instantly felt comfortable when Marcy walked over and greeted me with a warm hug, “Do you want to take a picture for Instagram?” she said.
 I knew that I definitely had nothing to worry about after that!